MGTheTrain/crypto-vault-service/README.md

 ## Summary

-RESTful Web API for managing cryptographic material (x.509 certs and keys) and securing files at rest in BLOB storages.
+RESTful Web API for managing cryptographic material (x.509 certs and keys) and securing data at rest (metadata, BLOB)

 ## References